this-isnt-me/ogPypeline/docs/source/drillingformulas.rst

    * - annulus_units
      - annular volume units (String)

-This function calculates the height and volume of a light weight pill.
+This function calculates the height and volume of a lightweight pill.
 The function takes in four value inputs(Integers or Floats) and three units inputs(Strings).
 To see the range of mud weight units that can be input into the function see the Mud Weight units section under Drilling Conversions.
 To see the range of overbalance pressure units that can be input into the function see the Pressure units section under General Conversions.
 To see the range of annular volume units that can be input into the function see the Pipe Capacity units section under Production Conversions.
 The function returns a dictionary with two sub-dictionaries:

    * - "pill_height" which is a dictionary of different height units and values, to see the range of height units returned see the example code below or the Length units section under General Conversions.
    * - "pill_volume"